MicrosoftDocs/azure-docs/articles/security-center/security-center-identity-access.md

 ---
 # Monitor identity and access in Azure Security Center
-This document helps you use Azure Security Center to monitor users' identity and access activity.
+This article helps you use Azure Security Center to monitor users' identity and access activity.

 ## Why monitor identity and access?
 Identity should be the control plane for your enterprise, and protecting your identity should be your top priority.
 In the past, there were perimeters around organizations, and those perimeters were one of the primary defensive boundaries.
 Nowadays, with more data and more apps moving to the cloud, identity becomes the new perimeter.